 CDCR and CCHCS have a testing strategy that is consistent with guidance provided by federal and state public health experts.
 The strategy remains flexible as we continuously reassess the overall dynamic of this virus and respond accordingly to the needs of each unique institution.

-Testing is offered in the following circumstances, with the top priority always being symptomatic patients:
+Testing for the incarcerated population is offered in the following circumstances, with the top priority always being symptomatic patients:

 - Symptomatic patients